RARe: Retrieval Augmented Retrieval with In-Context Examples: Related Work

 \section{Related Work}

 \paragraph{In-context learning} ICL \citep{brown2020language} allows models to adapt to new tasks in a few-shot manner by conditioning on the input data and the context provided at inference time.
 ICL has been effectively applied to a wide range of tasks such as classification \citep{milios-etal-2023-context}, translation \citep{zhu-etal-2024-multilingual}, mathematical reasoning \citep{wei2022chain, zhou2022teaching}, and code generation \citep{li2023code}.
 Recent advancements have enhanced the ICL capabilities of language models through additional training procedures \citep{huang2022incontextdistillation, gu-etal-2023-pre, shi2024incontext}. \citet{min-etal-2022-metaicl} and \citet{chen2022metalearning} perform meta-learning with in-context examples on a wide collection of tasks, with the goal of adapting to a new task at inference time through few-shot in-context examples.
 Other works have explored improving performance through more principled approaches to select in-context examples during inference \citep{zhang-etal-2022-active, sorensen-etal-2022-information, wang2024largelanguage, qin2024incontext, lee2024crafting}.
 A simple and popular approach is to retrieve examples that are most similar to the input \citep{liu-etal-2022-makes, rubin-etal-2022-learning, li-etal-2023-unified}.
 Providing in-context examples to re-ranking models has been studied in prior work~\citep{drozdov2023paradepassagerankingusing}, but the potential of augmenting retrievers themselves by leveraging in-context examples remains unexplored. \citet{muennighoff2024gritlm} explored providing an in-context example out-of-the-box, but showed an overall decrease in performance compared to zero-shot inference.
+The work most closely related to ours is by \citet{li2024makingtextembeddersfewshot}, who use a fixed, randomly selected set of in-context examples rather than retrieving query-specific ones.
+In contrast, our approach retrieves relevant examples tailored to each query and includes a comprehensive analysis of key design choices such as the quality, quantity, and format of in-context examples, as well as the choice of base model.